-Dye Precision’s Proto Rail is a solid marker for entry level and mid-level paintballers.
+Dye Precision’s Proto Rail is a solid marker for entry-level and mid-level paintballers.
 While those who play the sport at a high level of competition likely won’t be satisfied with this marker, those who are casual players or new to the game will enjoy it.
-Dye Precision is known for selling high end markers yet the Proto Rail sells for about $250, so it won’t break the bank.
-Dye Precision actually created Proto as a subdivision in order to sell paintball guns under a new name that has more of a mainstream marketability to “lay” style players.
+Dye Precision is known for selling high-end markers yet the Proto Rail sells for about $250, so it won’t break the bank.
+Dye Precision actually created Proto as a subdivision in order to sell paintball guns under a new name that has more mainstream marketability to “lay” style players.
 While the Proto Rail is affordable, it does not excessively scrimp on quality or technology.
 This is a solid marker in nearly every aspect.

 The Proto Rail Look and Feel

-The Proto Rail is a beautifully anodized gun is sold in a chic looking box that lifts your hopes as soon as you see it.
-This is one of the most attractive paintball markers on today’s market thanks to its sharp lines, aggressive curves and general sheen.
-You will be hard pressed to find a more aesthetically pleasing marker in the Proto Rail’s price range.
+The Proto Rail is a beautifully anodized gun that is sold in a chic-looking box that lifts your hopes as soon as you see it.
+This is one of the most attractive paintball markers on today’s market thanks to its sharp lines, aggressive curves, and general sheen.
+You will be hard-pressed to find a more aesthetically pleasing marker in the Proto Rail’s price range.
 The fact that players love to shoot it makes it all the more alluring.
-The marker is available in a wide variety of colors including black, blue, clear, olive, orange, red, lime, purple and tan.
+The marker is available in a wide variety of colors including black, blue, clear, olive, orange, red, lime, purple, and tan.

 How the Proto Rail Shoots

 Like all Dye and Proto guns, the Proto Rail features the Hyper 3 regulator.
 This feature is the catalyst for the marker’s optimal performance when compared to guns in a similar price range.
 It provides respectable air efficiency operating at 155 psi.
-This .68 caliber autococker electro-pneumatic marker shoots 15-18 balls per second with reliable accuracy.
-There are four tournament modes that can switch and a very handy auto fire feature.
+This .68 caliber Autococker electro-pneumatic marker shoots 15-18 balls per second with reliable accuracy.
+There are four tournament modes that can switch and a very handy auto-fire feature.
 Players have expressed their appreciation for the fact that there is enough space to finger spray.
-Players can even can adjust the Proto Rail’s aluminum trigger length as desired.
+Players can even adjust the Proto Rail’s aluminum trigger length as desired.

 Unfortunately, many ballers have described the Proto Rail as a “gas hog”, so you will likely choose to play with a larger tank than you have grown accustomed to with your past markers.
-Yet the Proto Rail creates little kick back upon fire and it really feels like a true extension of your arms and hands.
+Yet the Proto Rail creates a little kickback upon firing and it really feels like a true extension of your arms and hands.

-Many paintballers have commented that the Proto Rail shoots similarly to antiquated markers that were first used in competitive play.
+Many paintballers have commented that the Proto Rail shoots are similar to antiquated markers that were first used in competitive play.
 Do not misconstrue that statement as a veiled jab.
 It is actually a compliment as many hardcore paintball players still use those guns and dominate the competition with them.
-It is worth noting that the Proto Rail can be used in a tournament thanks it its PSP standards.
+It is worth noting that the Proto Rail can be used in a tournament thanks to its PSP standards.

 Proto Rail Maintenance